OctoLinkYT/thumby-screenshare/README.md

-# thumby-screenshare
+# Thumby Screenshare
-Share your screen to the thumby (with no audio and horrible quality).
+Uses serial to stream screen data to the thumby via the same system that the Thumby Code Editor uses.